AswinAsok/AswinAsok/README.md

 impact:
 - Sep,2022 developed the first website aka current one for MuLearn Foundation ~1,00,000+ visits
 - 2023 developed the web app for MuLearn Foundation, used by over 30000+ students
-- 2024 - present co-founded the event management and ticketing platform makemypass.com along with few sub-products such as hoogo, premote, quizit, jusvote, leadx
+- 2024 - present co-founded the event management and ticketing platform makemypass.com along with few sub-products such as hoogo, promote, quizit, jusvote, and leadx

-along besides all these i have done few internships also, like at techfunic(java), hoppscotch(vuejs), mulearn(react.js), campuzon(uiux).<p>
+Besides all these, i have donea  few internships also, like at techfunic(java - mentoring), hoppscotch(vuejs), mulearn(react.js), campuzon(uiux).<p>
 <p>

 <img src="https://visitor-badge.laobi.icu/badge?page_id=aswinasok"/></p>